 “Fuck the ayatollahs.”

-They’re facing each other now, only a few inches apart, close enough that Sarah catches a trace of Nick’s saliva when he says even more emphatically, “Fuck oil and gas.”
+They’re facing each other now, only inches apart, close enough that Sarah catches a trace of Nick’s saliva when he barks, “Fuck oil and gas.”

 “Fuck all of us for driving.”